-Arashiyama is a famous tourist destination in Kyoto City and Arashiyama Monkey Park Iwatayama is popular for being able to see wild monkeys up close.
-We visited the park in spring during the child rearing season.
-This is when you can see many cute baby monkeys.
+Arashiyama Monkey Park Iwatayama is a popular Kyoto destination where you can see wild Japanese macaques up close.
+We visited the park in spring during the child rearing season, when you can see many cute baby monkeys!

 Meeting Wild Monkeys on the Mountain!

 Arashiyama Monkey Park Iwatayama is located at peak of Mt.
 Iwata, with a height of 160m.
 Around the rest area at the peak you are able to meet wild monkeys.

 Currently there are about 120 Japanese macaques living here.
 This location is known for being able to see wild monkeys up close and being able to feed them safely.
 In recent years there has been an increase of foreign visitors.

 The path to the peak is on the south side of Togetsu-kobashi Bridge, and along the river where Rankyo Meguri dock is located.
 Pictured is the view from Togetsu-kobashi.
 Arashiyama is to the left, the round mountain to the front is Mt.
 Ogura (which is listed on the famous Japanese card game Haykunin Issu), behind which is Mt.
 Atagoya.

 The view of Togetsu-bashi Bridge near the entrance.
 A beautiful view of cherry blossoms in full bloom when we visited on March 30, 2018.